Hqin2019/pCO2-reconstruction/README.md

 ## Results tables
 The `tables` folder contains the reconstructed results, EOFs, and the data for each figure in the paper.
--The 'Variance.csv' is for Figure 5.
+- The `Variance.csv` is for Figure 5.
--The 'PCs.csv' and EOFs are for Figure 6.
+- The `PCs.csv` and EOFs are for Figure 6.
--The 'reconstructed_results.csv` is a complete results for the reconstruction implementation.
+- The `reconstructed_results.csv` is a complete results for the reconstruction implementation.